PRECIOUS-Gold hits 3-week high as Fed stalls 2019 rate hikes; palladium scales new peak

 * Palladium hit all-time high of $1,620.53/oz

-* Platinum jumps to a three-week high (Updates prices, adds details and comments)
+* Platinum jumps to a three-week high (Updates prices)

 By Sumita Layek